The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: A fully analytical example

-In Figure \ref{fig:analyticKLbounds}, we can see the evolution of entropy and of the two bounds of Theorem \ref{teo 4}, for a particular choice of prior and score errors, varying $\gamma$.
+In Figure \ref{fig:analyticKLbounds}, we can see the evolution of $H(\tilde{p}_\tau|\bar{p}_\tau)$ and of the two bounds of Theorem \ref{teo 4}, for a particular choice of prior and score errors, for different values of $\gamma$.
 Note that the second bound can, in some cases, be tighter than the first one, even though its derivation uses one further inequality.
-This is possible since the extra inequality is applied before the LSI (see the proof of Theorem \ref{teo 4}).
+This is possible since the extra inequality is applied before the LSI, as discussed in Remark \ref{remark: approx bound}.

-Finally, Figure \ref{fig:analyticKLassortedEDM} shows the final KL divergence $H(\tilde p_0 | p_0),$ for many combinations of parameters.
-Even in this very simple example, we can see that the increase in $\gamma$ can be beneficial or detrimental, depending on the initial condition and the score error.
-Interestingly, we can also see that the performance of the SDEs seems to be more stable to variations of the parameters.